aaron-kulkarni/cryptography-library/README.md

 # RUST CRYPTOGRAPHY LIBRARY

-These are very basic implementations of various cryptographic algorithms.
-So far, only AES is implemented.
+These are very basic implementations of the AES and RSA cryptographic algorithms.

 I wrote this code primarily as a way to become familar with Rust basics and syntax.
 It should not be used for actual cryptography.